• Skip to primary navigation

 For all of my favorite tips on making the perfect batch of cookies, check out my full post: 10 tips for baking cookies.

-• Room temperature ingredients incorporate together to create a smooth, even dough.
+• Room temperature ingredients - Room temperature butter and eggs incorporate into the dough for a smooth, even consistency.
 A consistent dough (without flecks of cold butter or egg throughout) bakes into a perfect pan of cookie bars.
 To warm up butter quickly, slice into pieces and place on the counter top.
 Place eggs into a bowl of very warm tap water - this will warm your eggs up in about ten minutes.

-• Improperly measured flour is the most common issue I see in baking.
-Too much flour added to a cookie recipe can make your bars turn out dry, give them a muted/floury flavor, or give them a crumbly texture.
+• Improperly measured flour - This is the most common issue I see in baking.
+Too much flour added to a cookie recipe can make your bars turn out dry, give them a muted/floury flavor, or create a crumbly texture.
 To properly measure flour, I highly recommend using a kitchen scale.
 If you don't have a scale, use the spoon and level method - stir your flour, then gently spoon into a measuring cup, leveling off the top with a knife.

-• By lining your pan with parchment, the bars can easily be pulled out of the pan for slicing.
+• Parchment paper - By lining your pan with parchment, bars can easily be pulled out of the pan for slicing.
 This makes for easier cleanup and helps reduce accidental scratching of your baking pan.
 If you don't have parchment on hand, the pan can be greased instead.

 A funfetti sugar cookie square with a bite taken out.